Kureb/Webcache-Browser/README.md

 **What's next ?**

 It is planned to add some others features like :
-* <s>Autodetection option : If a webpage is not found, CacheBrowser will automatically redirect to the cached version</s> : Done in 1.3.0
+* <s>Autodetection option : If a webpage is not found, Webcache Browser will automatically redirect to the cached version</s> : Done in 1.3.0
 * Use of others cache services like Wayback Machine and/or Coral CDN
 * <s>Internationalization (i18n) :   Adapt the extension to various languages</s> : Done in 1.2.0